A few days ago when I was driving my car, my elder brother sitting beside me told about the newly released audio interface by MOTU.

-As you know its equipped with USB-C port which can deliver up to 10GBPS, you will get ultra-high-speed data transfer provided your computer configuration should support this.
+As you know it’s equipped with USB-C port that can deliver up to 10GBPS, You will get ultra-high-speed data transfer provided your computer configuration should support this.

 The ultra-low 2.5 ms Round Trip Latency (at 96 kHz with a 32 sample buffer) will make it the king of speed in all audio interfaces.

 The rugged black colored metal body which is the signature of Motu audio continues in Motu M4.

 As well as the compact design makes it more mobile to carry with your laptop or iPad.